techidaily/site-ai-vdieo-software/source/_posts/2024-approved-best-free-video-editing-software-for-32-bit-windows.md

 [Click to Download 32-bit Shotcut](https://shotcut.org/download/)

-Applying transitions, [adjusting a video’s playback speed,](https://tools.techidaily.com/wondershare/filmora/download/)or adding video filters to video clips is an effortless process that won’t take much more than a few clicks.
+Applying transitions, [adjusting a video’s playback speed,](https://tools.techidaily.com/wondershare/filmora/download/) or adding video filters to video clips is an effortless process that won’t take much more than a few clicks.
 Moreover, Shotcut lets you set keyframes for all video filters you use in your projects, which enables you to adjust their intensity throughout the clip.

 This video editing software for 32-bit Windows is equipped with [powerful audio editing tools](https://tools.techidaily.com/wondershare/filmora/download/) so that you can control the volume or [apply sound effects to your audio files](https://tools.techidaily.com/wondershare/filmora/download/) with ease.
 However, you must have at least the basic level of video editing skills in order to utilize Shotcut’s capabilities to the fullest, since some options this video editing software offers can be overwhelming for inexperienced video editors.